2026 - Health + Human Services: Emerging Projects

 HSH: Department of Homelessness and Supportive Housing

 San Francisco’s Health and Human Services programs are delivered at facilities throughout the city and reach many of San Francisco’s most vulnerable residents, including individuals and families experiencing homelessness.
-Providing high quality and accessible health care and human services are critical to eliminating racial disparities in health and welfare that affect San Franciscans, including stress, nutrition, heart disease, maternal mortality, life expectancy and more.
+Providing high quality and accessible health care and human services is critical to eliminating racial disparities in health and welfare that affect San Franciscans, including stress, nutrition, heart disease, maternal mortality, life expectancy and more.
 Our medical campuses, neighborhood clinics, children’s resource centers, workforce and family support services offices, shelters, navigation centers, permanent supportive housing, and associated administrative space all play a part in providing these essential services.

 Overview

-San Francisco’s health and human services agencies provide high-quality, culturally-sensitive services for residents in need of public care.
+San Francisco’s health and human services agencies provide high-quality, culturally sensitive services for residents in need of public care.

 Public Health

 The San Francisco Department of Public Health’s (DPH) mission is to protect and promote the health of all San Franciscans, and the department’s hospitals, clinics, and administrative offices all contribute to the success of that mission.
-DPH’s organization falls into two divisions, the San Francisco Health Network, which provides
+DPH’s organization falls into two divisions, the San Francisco Health Network, which provides direct health services to insured and uninsured residents, and the Population Health Division, which addresses public health concerns including consumer safety and health promotion.
+The department’s central administrative functions support the work of both divisions and promote integration.

 Human Services and Homelessness and Supportive Housing

+San Francisco has two human services departments: The Human Services Agency (HSA) and the Department of Homelessness and Supportive Housing (HSH).
+Through assistance and supportive services programs, HSA promotes well-being and self-sufficiency among individuals, families, and communities.
 HSH strives to make homelessness in San Francisco rare, brief, and one-time through the provision of coordinated, compassionate, and high-quality services.
-HSH operates three City-owned shelters and a growing portfolio of Navigation Centers that play a critical role in helping vulnerable populations permanently exit the streets.
-HSH also administers locally and federally funded supportive housing to provide long-term affordable housing with on-site social services to people exiting chronic homelessness (Permanent Supportive Housing).
-San Francisco’s Permanent Supportive Housing portfolio includes a variety of housing options, including renovated Single Room Occupancy hotels, newly constructed units and apartment buildings that operate under a master-lease between private property owners and the City.
+HSH’s capital portfolio includes four City-owned shelters and a growing portfolio of Navigation Centers and other low-barrier temporary shelter sites that play a critical role in helping people experiencing homelessness exit the streets.
+HSH also administers locally and federally funded supportive housing to provide long-term affordable housing with on-site social services to people exiting chronic homelessness, known as Permanent Supportive Housing (PSH) and other housing options for PSH tenants who no longer require intensive case management services.
+HSH’s capital portfolio includes a variety of housing options, including renovated Single Room Occupancy hotels, newly constructed units operated by nonprofit organizations, and sites operating under a master-lease between private property owners and the City or City-funded nonprofit organization.
+HSH’s capital projects also encompass its administrative headquarters, a street outreach operations center, and a forthcoming health and wellness center for Transitional Age Youth experiencing homelessness.

-2024 - General Government: Emerging Projects
+2026 - General Government: Emerging Projects

 Emerging Projects